Originally published by Financial and Consumer Services Commission. Republished with permission.

 A good financial plan takes into account all aspects of your finances, balancing what you need and want today with the personal goals you have for the future.

-- Source a Certified Financial Planner® professional from the Financial Planning Standards Council’s Find a Planner or Certificant tool.
+- Source a Certified Financial Planner® professional from the FP Canada’s Find a Planner or Certificant tool.
 A CFP professional can assist you in all aspects of your financial affairs.

 - Work with your CFP professional to determine realistic goals and expectations.